Helmuth Hübener: Legacy

 A youth centre and school in Hamburg are named after Hübener, as is a pathway between Greifswalder Straße and Kirchenweg in St. Georg.
 At the former Plötzensee Prison in Berlin, an exhibit about Hübener's resistance, trial, and execution was located in the former guillotine chamber; it has since been changed to highlight other victims.
 Floral tributes are often placed in memory of Hübener and others put to death by the Nazis there.
 Hübener also has a Stolperstein at Sachsenstraße 42 in Hamburg-Hammerbrook.

-On 8 January 1985, sixty years after Hübener's birth, ceremonies in his memory were held in Hamburg by city officials.
+On 8 January 1985, exactly sixty years after Hübener's birth, ceremonies in his memory were held in Hamburg by city officials.
 His fellow resisters, Schnibbe and Wobbe, both of whom had emigrated to the U.S. after the war, returned to Hamburg for the commemoration, where they were honoured guests and speakers.

 Depiction in books, drama and film

 Hübener's story has been the subject of various literary, dramatic, and cinematic works.
 In 1970, German author Günter Grass published the book Local Anaesthetic, about the Hübener group.

-In 1979, Thomas F. Rogers, a university teacher at Brigham Young University, wrote a play titled Huebener, which has had several runs in various venues.
+In 1976, Thomas F. Rogers, a university teacher at Brigham Young University, wrote a play titled Huebener, which was first performed at BYU for the fall season, and has had several runs in various venues.
 Hübener's two co-accused friends, Karl-Heinz Schnibbe and Rudi Wobbe, attended some of the performances, albeit in different circumstances.
 Wobbe died of cancer in 1992; Schnibbe died in 2010.
 In February 2014, Huebener made its high school premiere in St. George, Utah.

-In 1995, the first-hand account When Truth Was Treason was published, narrated by Karl-Heinz Schnibbe and written by Blair R. Holmes, a professional historian, and Alan F. Keele, a German-language specialist; a newer edition was published in 2003.
-The book Hübener vs. Hitler by Richard Lloyd, includes interviews with all then-living friends and close relatives of Hübener, and utilises primary investigative documents from the Nazi era.
+In 1995, the first-hand account When Truth Was Treason was published, narrated by Karl-Heinz Schnibbe and written by Blair R. Holmes, a professional historian, and Alan F. Keele, a German-language specialist; a revised, second edition was published in 2020.

+The only biography of Helmuth Hubener, Hübener vs. Hitler by Richard Lloyd Dewey, was first published in 2003 and revised in 2025.
+It includes interviews with all then-living friends and close relatives of Hübener, and utilizes primary investigative documents from the Nazi era.

 Rudolf Gustav Wobbe (Hübener's other co-resistance fighter) wrote the book Before the Blood Tribunal.
 Published in 1989, the book provides a personal account of his own trial before the Special People's court of Nazi Germany where he was sentenced to 10 years in prison for his participation in anti-Nazi resistance.
 Rudi, as he was known, also describes events leading up to the trials of the three German youths and his own experience as a prisoner.
 This book was later republished as Three Against Hitler.